Aparna12Mishra/Cybersecurity-Internship-project/README.md

 2. **Security Changes Introduced:**
    - Provide a detailed explanation of each security vector, covering real-world scenarios.
-   - Illustrate the potential impact of each vector on the security of the World Wide Web (WWW).
+   - Illustrate the potential impact of each vector on the security of the World Wide Web.

 3. **Real-world Scenarios:**
    - Explore practical examples to demonstrate how the updated list addresses current cyber threats.